Sharpiro/bitcoin-pod/readme.md

 # Bitcoin Pod

-The purpose of bitcoin_pod is to setup a [bitcoin](https://github.com/bitcoin/bitcoin) full node configured to run behind [Tor](https://www.torproject.org/) by default, running inside rootless containers.
+The purpose of bitcoin_pod is to setup a [bitcoin](https://github.com/bitcoin/bitcoin) full node configured to run behind [Tor](https://www.torproject.org/) by default while running inside rootless containers.

 All containers are intended to be ephemeral.
 By default if you need to modify a configuration file, you will then need to restart that container for the change to take affect.